Preserving our past and planning for our future

 To discuss the procedure please don’t hesitate to contact the Secretary by phone or email available on contacts page.

 Annual General Meeting is generally held in August or early September.
 Members will be advised 3 weeks ahead of the date, time and venue.
+The 2023 Annual General Meeting of the Andamooka Progress & Opal Miners Association will be held on Sunday, 26 November 2023 at 1400.

 General or Special General Meetings are held to address a particular issue or event that requires the approval of the members, but there is the intention to hold a General Meeting of Members in March annually to update progress with the Development & Marketing Plan and associated activities.